ucsd-ml-arts/generative-text-ktantipa/README.md

 ## Code

-All the code files are in this github
+All the code files are in this github.

 ## Results